Skip to main content

 Before planting, add either PrecisionPac® NC-0050 herbicide or PrecisionPac® NC-00439 herbicide to your glyphosate burnoff program.
 Both blends provide complete systemic activity to incinerate your toughest weeds to the roots and prevents re-growth.
 Narrow-leaved hawk’s-beard, volunteer canola and dandelions don’t stand a chance.
 Another pre-plant option is PrecisionPac® DB-878 herbicide with its multiple mode of action and control of weeds like kochia and wild buckwheat.

-PrecisionPac® DB-878 PRO herbicide is a new blend that can be sprayed ahead of wheat and barley.
+PrecisionPac® DB-878 PRO herbicide can be sprayed ahead of wheat and barley.
 Get trusted kochia control without sacrificing extended control on cleavers, dandelion, narrow-leaved hawk’s-beard, or volunteer canola.

 With its Group 14 and 15 modes of action, Focus® herbicide provides extended control of a broad range of grassy and broadleaf weeds, helping create a weed-free period for your crop to thrive at a critical point in the growing season.
 The early-season weed control also gives you more flexibility to complete your in-crop applications in other crops.